Theophilus005/CyberSecurityDemo/home.md

 ```

 ## Step 7: Observing the Result
 Instead of launching a shell, the program crashed with a segmentation fault.
 Despite adjusting the return address and inspecting the stack several times, I wasn't able to redirect execution to my shellcode.
+I researched and realized the segmentation fault is the inability of the program to return or locate the shellcode placed in the memory stack.

 Seg error pic here